marcodelmastro/SynacorChallenge/README.md

 https://challenge.synacor.com

-## Notes
+## Notes on progrosse

 * Virtual machine implementation was relatively simple, self test at beginning helped quite a lot the debugging

 * A text adventure!

 * Grues are dangerous, they live in the darkness.
 I need light to proceed.

 * After the ladder: west, north, south, north to find the oil can

 * Ruins:
 > You stand in the massive central hall of these ruins.
 The walls are crumbling, and vegetation has clearly taken over.
 Rooms are attached in all directions.
 There is a strange monument in the center of the hall with circular slots and unusual symbols.
 It reads:
 _ + _ * _^2 + _^3 - _ = 399

 * Coins
   * Red coin (2 dots)
   * Concanve coin (7 dots)
   * Corroded coin (triangle on one side)
   * Blue coin (9 dots)
   * Shiny coin (pentagon on one side)

-* Coin puzzle solution: (9, 2, 5, 7, 3) blue, red, shiny, concave, corroded
+* Coin puzzle solution: (9, 2, 5, 7, 3) blue, red, shiny, concave, corroded (see Jupyter notebook: easy to brute-force using `itertools` permutations)

-* Hacked the VM to read a prepackaged list of instructions
+* Hacked the VM to read a prepackaged list of instructions to quick reach teleporter

+* To change teleporter behaviour I need to find the right value to set to register 7 before issuing the `use teleporter` command (see `strangebook.txt`)

-* Hacked the interface to print and modify the register.
-Register 7 is usually 0, if changed to any other number I get:
+* Hacked the interface to print and modify the register accprting custom commands

+* Register 7 is usually set to 0, if changed to any other number and then `use teleporter` issued the code gets into a very intensive (and probably inefficient) calculation:

 > A strange, electronic voice is projected into your mind:
 >  "Unusual setting detected!
 Starting confirmation process!
 Estimated time to completion: 1 billion years."

 * Printing out loop instructions and register changes after the above message, I notice a loop of some sort happening after instruction at memory 5489, that trigger repeating instructions that begins at memory addredd 6027:
 > 6027 |  7 32768  6035     9 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6035 |  7 32769  6048     9 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6048 |  2 32768     9 32769 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6050 |  9 32769 32769 32767 || REG =  0:     4 | 1:     0 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6054 | 17  6027     1 32769 || REG =  0:     4 | 1:     0 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |

 * The loop sometimes gets bigger involving instructions 18:
 > 6027 |  7 32768  6035     9 || REG =  0:     0 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6030 |  9 32768 32769     1 || REG =  0:     2 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |